GoogleChrome/developer.chrome.com/site/en/docs/webstore/monetize-firebase/index.md

 Firebase to manage users and Stripe to process payments.

 Firebase Authentication does not support [popup operations][firebase-auth-chrome-extension] for Manifest V3 extensions; meaning, federated identity providers like Google, Facebook and Twitter, are not compatible.
-However, you can authenticate users using their [email addresses and password][firebase-email-password].
+However, you can authenticate users with [email address and password][firebase-email-password].

 By the end of this tutorial, your users will be able to do the following:
 - Create an account and process payments in your web app.